Bob Belcher: In popular culture

 Bob Belcher has appeared numerous times outside of Bob's Burgers in other shows most notably The Simpsons, Family Guy, Archer, and Robot Chicken.
-In the fourth season episode "Fugue and Riffs", Bob's Burgers crosses over with Archer.
+In the fourth season episode "Fugue and Riffs", Bob's Burgers crosses over with Archer, both Bob Belcher and Sterling Archer being characters voiced by Benjamin.

 Bob Belcher appears in Fortnite as a Father's Day celebration, being released in June 2025.

 Reception

 Bob has been a generally well-received character, but not to a high degree.
 Following its release, multiple critics have given their opinions on Bob in The Bob's Burgers Movie.
 Hollywood in Toto stated that Bob is pushed to the sidelines too much, and not given enough screentime.
 Scott Tobias of The Guardian liked Bob's on-screen chemistry with Linda, which he believes is well established at the beginning of the show.
 Glenn Kenny of The New York Times appreciated the "relatively grounded in reality" plot of Bob trying to pay back the bank, as he is a provider for his family and it makes thematic sense.

 In her review of the entire franchise, Rebecca Shaw of The Sydney Morning Herald goes into detail about how Bob is not working towards a greater goal, or hoping for wealth no matter how hard he tries.
 He is simply trying to provide for his family and make sure his kids will have better opportunities as adults.
 Lenny Burnham of Hardwood and Hollywoods review on season nine, episode seventeen ("What About Blob?") comments on the "fantastic scene" where Linda and Teddy insult Bob.
 In Chris Cabin's review of season two, he remarks that Bob's straight-man role, small-business-owner status, and melancholy relationship with his wife provides an original outlook.